 Considering a visit to LEGOLAND Florida?
 Here are all of the best tips for visiting LEGOLAND Florida, from what to pack, what to wear, where to stay, and more!

 LEGOLAND Florida is located in Winter Haven, Florida.
-As theme park people we tend to lump a lot of areas together and call them “Orlando” when they are not, in fact, located in Orlando.
+As theme park people we tend to lump a lot of areas in central Florida together and call them “Orlando” when they are not, in fact, located in Orlando.

 Disclaimer: post contains affiliate links.